whya5448/dns-proxy-server/docs/running.md

   "webServerPort": 0, // web admin port, when 0 the default value is used, see --help option "dnsServerPort": 8980, // dns server port, when 0 the default value is used "logLevel": "DEBUG",
-  "logFile": "console" // where the log will be written }
+  "logFile": "console" // where the log will be written, "registerContainerNames": false // if should register container name / service name as a hostname }
 ```